OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 ## 1 Chronicles 1:43

-Now these are the kings who reigned in the land of Edom before any king ruled over the sons of Israel:
+These are the kings who reigned in the land of Edom before any king ruled over the sons of Israel:
 Bela the son of Beor, and the name of his city was Dinhabah.

 ## 1 Chronicles 1:44